Cristo González: Real Madrid

 González signed with Real Madrid on 25 July 2017, being assigned to the reserves in the Segunda División B. He made his competitive debut for the first team on 31 October 2018, replacing Marco Asensio and scoring the final goal in the 4–0 victory at UD Melilla in the round of 32 of the Copa del Rey.
 His maiden La Liga appearance took place the following 13 January, when he played the entire second half of a 2–1 away defeat of Real Betis after coming on for the injured Karim Benzema.

 Udinese

-On 19 July 2019, González signed a five-year contract with Udinese Calcio of the Italian Serie A. On 13 August, however, he returned to his home country after agreeing to a one-year loan deal at SD Huesca, scoring six competitive goals during his spell for the second division champions.
+On 19 July 2019, González signed a five-year contract with Udinese Calcio of the Italian Serie A. On 13 August, however, he returned to his home country after agreeing to a one-year loan deal at SD Huesca, scoring six competitive goals during his spell for the second-division champions.

 González played his first official game for Udinese on 28 October 2020, coming off the bench in a 3–1 win over L.R.
 Vicenza Virtus in the third round of the Coppa Italia.
 He returned to the Spanish second tier on 10 December, joining CD Mirandés on loan until the end of the season.

 On 28 August 2021, González moved to Real Valladolid on loan for the upcoming campaign.
-In July 2022, also on loan, he joined Sporting de Gijón also of the second tier with an option to buy.
+In July 2022, also on loan, he joined Sporting de Gijón also of division two with an option to buy.

+Arouca

+On 1 July 2023, González signed a two-year contract with Portuguese Primeira Liga club F.C.
+Arouca.
+In February 2024, having scored 11 goals and provided five assists in 28 appearances in all competitions, he extended his link until 2026.